Unosquare-CoE-JavaScript/alvaro-martinez/typescript/README.md

 type User = { name: string; age: number };
 const u1: User = { name: 'Max', age: 30 }; // this works!
 ```

+functions

+- also have types for return values
+- can return a `void` type